 JRuby is an open source tool with 3.32K GitHub stars and 830 GitHub forks.
 Here's a link to JRuby's open source repository on GitHub.

-According to the StackShare community, C# has a broader approval, being mentioned in 697 company stacks & 1163 developers stacks; compared to JRuby, which is listed in 13 company stacks and 4 developer stacks.
+AdRoll, Twitch, and Redis Labs are some of the popular companies that use C, whereas JRuby is used by Groupon, Soundcloud, and Lookout.
+C has a broader approval, being mentioned in 64 company stacks & 251 developers stacks; compared to JRuby, which is listed in 13 company stacks and 4 developer stacks.

 What is JRuby?

 Need advice about which tool to choose?Ask the StackShare community!

 Sign up to add, upvote and see more prosMake informed product decisions